PhantomOz/public-goods-liquidity-engine/README.md

 # Public Goods Liquidity Engine

-**A yield-donating DeFi vault with quadratic funding for sustainable public goods financing**
+**A multi-protocol yield-donating DeFi vault with quadratic funding for sustainable public goods financing**

 ## 🏆 Hackathon Submission - Octant DeFi Hackathon 2025

 ### Tracks Targeted

 ✅ **Best Public Goods Projects** - Advanced mechanism for public goods funding with quadratic allocation
+✅ **Best use of Aave v3** - Multi-asset yield generation via Aave lending markets ($2,500 prize)
+✅ **Best use of Spark** - DAI yield generation via Spark's sDAI vault ($1,500 prize)
-✅ **Best use of Yield Donating Strategy** - ERC-4626 vault that donates 100% of yield to allocation mechanism
+✅ **Best use of Yield Donating Strategy** - ERC-4626 vault that donates 100% of yield
-✅ **Most creative use of Octant v2** - Innovative combination of yield generation and quadratic funding
+✅ **Most creative use of Octant v2** - Innovative combination of multi-protocol yield and quadratic funding
-✅ **Best use of a Yield Donating Strategy** - Sophisticated yield routing to community-governed allocation

 ## 🎯 Project Overview

 The Public Goods Liquidity Engine is a comprehensive DeFi solution that transforms idle capital into sustainable funding for public goods.
-By combining ERC-4626 compliant yield-donating vaults with a quadratic funding allocation mechanism, we create a perpetual funding stream that democratizes resource allocation while preserving principal deposits.
+By combining ERC-4626 compliant yield-donating vaults with **dual-protocol yield strategies (Aave + Spark)** and a quadratic funding allocation mechanism, we create a perpetual funding stream that democratizes resource allocation while preserving principal deposits.

 ### Key Innovation

 Unlike traditional donation models, our system:
 - **Preserves 100% of principal** - Depositors can withdraw their full deposit anytime
-- **Donates 100% of yield** - All generated returns flow to public goods
+- **Donates 100% of yield** - All generated returns from Aave and Spark flow to public goods
+- **Multi-protocol diversification** - Splits deposits across Aave and Spark for risk management
 - **Democratizes allocation** - Quadratic funding ensures community voice matters more than capital
 - **Creates perpetual funding** - As long as deposits remain, public goods receive continuous support